About the Fraternal Order of Police:

 An additional message will be posted once Bingo is up and running.
 Sorry for the inconvenience.

-Fraternal Active Membership Dues: $273.00 Annually or $136.50 Bi-Annually or $68.25 Quarterly which can be paid through PayPal on our website, under membership.
-Legal/Labor Assistance & Representation through the Florida FOP Labor Council: $23.00 monthly for Legal Defense Plan Only & $30.00 monthly for Legal Defense Plan and Labor Protection (Payroll Deduction for both through PSO: $25.41 per pay X 26 pay periods = $660.66).
+Fraternal Active FOP Membership Dues: $275.00 Annually or $137.50 Bi-Annually or $68.75 Quarterly which can be paid through PayPal on our website, under membership dues.
+Legal/Labor Assistance & Representation through the Florida FOP Labor Council: $30.00 monthly for Legal Defense Plan and/or Labor (Payroll Deduction through PSO: $25.67 per pay X 26 pay periods = $667.50 yearly or Fraternal Membership Only $10.58 per pay X 26 pay periods)

 Should you need a FOP Representative or involved in a critical incident, please contact Bill Lawless at (727) 657-7876 or have questions about the FOP in general, you can either call or email him at